mrooney/mrooney.github.com/source/_posts/2012-11-30-tax-deductions-for-the-self-employed.markdown

 ---
 layout: post
 title: "Tax Deductions for the Self-Employed"
-date: 2012-11-30 15:33
+date: 2012-12-01 18:21
 comments: true
 categories:
 ---

 Since becoming self-employed at the beginning of 2012, I've been doing a fair amount of research into the tax deductions I'm able to take.
-While taxes aren't intrinsically exciting, the money they save generally is.
+While taxes aren't intrinsically exciting, the money they save generally is;
+see below for how they can add up to a million dollars for retirement.
+For those not self-employed, I'm sorry that this post is totally useless to you :)

-However, a caveat before I start: I'm not an accountant and hardly an expert, so don't take my word for it, especially since this will be my first year filing as self-employed.
+One caveat before I start: I'm not an accountant and hardly an expert, so don't take my word for it, especially since this will be my first year filing as self-employed.
 These deductions should apply to most business structures including Sole Proprietorships and S Corporations, though C Corporations get more complicated.

-I'm going to do a really shallow overview here, as this is all covered in great detail "Deduct It!
+I'm going to do a really shallow overview here, as this is all covered in great detail in the book "Deduct It!
 Lower Your Small Business Taxes".
 If you are interested in learning more or taking any of the following deductions, the appropriate chapter in "Deduct It!" has everything you need to know.